How much does it cost to move a small upright piano?

 Before moving a piano yourself, take in mind that it is a dangerous task and think about calling for help.
 It’s highly recommended to call a professional mover if you think you won’t be able to move the piano by yourself, even though the removals service prices are not low for piano removals.
 Important!
 Prevent Major Injury As state above, pianos are extremely heavy.
 Their weight and awkward shape make for incredibly difficult DIY piano moves.
 Professional piano movers are trained in how to lift, carry, and transport these instruments safely.
 Moving a piano on its back or on its side does not harm a piano.
 A piano can be moved, tilted, or rotated without doing it damage.
 Damage to a piano occurs when it is dropped, or bumped, or when foreign objects are inside the piano when moving.

-See also What is the average relocation allowance?
+See also What is the another word for unique?

 How do professionals move a piano?